People

 Their track record

 Katrien Catteeuw (47) is a Talent Development Specialist at Unilin Flooring in Avelgem (Belgium).
 She was recruited in 2002 by what was then IVC, at the same site in Avelgem.
 Since then she has built a long track record at the firm.
 “In the beginning I spent some of my time working at reception and the remainder assisting other departments.
 There were no other options because there were so few of us back then!
 After two years I indicated I was ready for something different and they took it to heart.
-I became the assistant of a technical manger, a job that taught me a great deal.”
+I became the assistant of a technical manager, a job that taught me a great deal.”

 Meanwhile the organisation kept growing and it became impossible for Katrien to keep working for multiple departments.
 “Again I had to make a choice and I opted to join Unilin’s HR team as a Training and Development Specialist.
 We need people who are able to keep developing their skill set.
 Training is a cornerstone to realise our objectives because it helps people excel at the job they carry out with so much passion.
 In my current role that is where I want to contribute as much as possible.”